TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - today took way too long
 - 5 hours to complete, 15-20 minutes to run each file
 - due to a difference between the sample and puzzle inputs, today's files are split up into sample-compatible files and puzzle-compatible files

+BONUS:

+- on 12/13 i got a bonus challenge as part of a competition for discord nitro/$100 steam credit
+- so i decided to do it
+- i included it here because it's somewhat similar
+- (i think i was the first person to finish)
+- between 12/13 and 12/20 i optimized it so much that i managed to cut down its execution time down to 16.5% of what it was originally